Ferrari's Leclerc takes pole in Spain despite spin

 "It went extremely well.
 I had a bit of a moment but I made it stick.
 It was a very good lap and the car was amazing too, so very, very happy."

-Verstappen, winner of the past two races, said he did not know whether he would have been able to beat Leclerc had he not run into problems.
+Verstappen, winner of the last two races, said he did not know whether he would have been able to beat Leclerc had he not run into problems with his DRS overtaking aid not opening on his final run.

 As has been the case for much of the season, the top two were in a league of their own - Sainz was 0.416secs adrift of his team-mate in third place.